University of Bristol on Overleaf

 This service is approved for use with non-confidential university work.
 For more information on what this means, please see the Information Security section of the University of Bristol IT website: https://www.bristol.ac.uk/infosec/policies/

-Join a community of authors at University of Bristol
+Join a community of over 5397 authors at University of Bristol

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!